GeorgeVasilakopoulos/Clustering-Analysis/README.md

 2  | 16         | [32, 16]     | False      | 3           | 64         | 36 %     | 1.01980 | 1.68184 | 56 %       | 1.421 |
 3  | 22         | [16, 32, 48] | False      | 3           | 64         | 44 %     | 1.02155 | 1.82020 | 52 %       | 1.435 |

-We choose Model `2` as the best encoder due to the
+We choose Model `2` as the best encoder due to its better approximation factor and the higher percentage of neighbours predicted.

 #### Analysis

+After using `reduce.py` to create the latent space datasets (`./input/latent_train` and `./input/latent_test`),